 Bound books.
 Oversize documents.
 Bound and loose newspapers.
 Maps.
 Engineering drawings.
-No matter the size or binding, Crowley Imaging has long been an industry leader in large-format scanners and large-format scanning services, digitizing everything from incunabula (printed materials pre-dating 1501) to deed books, from original manuscript scanning to scanning Presidential papers.
-Using only equipment of the highest technology and practicing the most careful document handling procedures, Crowley Imaging partners with clients to preserve historic, corporate and culturally significant collections through proven large-format scanning procedures.
+No matter the size or binding, Crowley’s Digitization Services division has long been an industry leader in large-format scanners and large-format scanning services, digitizing everything from incunabula (printed materials pre-dating 1501) to deed books, from original manuscript scanning to scanning Presidential papers.
+Using only equipment of the highest technology and practicing the most careful document handling procedures, Crowley’s Digitization Services division partners with clients to preserve historic, corporate and culturally significant collections through proven large-format scanning procedures.

 Expertise with Large-Format Scanners

-- With its Frederick service bureau as the largest known book scanning facility in the United States, Crowley Imaging is primarily outfitted with Zeutschel brand book scanners
+- With its Frederick service bureau as the largest known book scanning facility in the United States, Crowley’s Digitization Services Bureau is primarily outfitted with Zeutschel brand book scanners

 - Zeutschel-engineered scanners, in use by the U.S. National Archives and Records Administration among many other prestigious institutions worldwide, allow for imaging of the smallest bound book to oversize books and newspapers with an open dimension of up to 33” x 47”.
 Large-format scanners facilitate the processing of these needs.
 Responsive book cradles ensure that bindings are protected as the cradle gives way to the weight of the binding.

-- The distinctive ability to deliver oversize book scanning services also provides Crowley Imaging the avenue to easily digitize bound and loose newspapers, engineering drawings, maps, deed books and other large-format material that might require overhead scanning to either protect or capture
+- The distinctive ability to deliver oversized book scanning services also provides Crowley’s Digitization Services division the avenue to easily digitize bound and loose newspapers, engineering drawings, maps, deed books and other large-format material that might require overhead scanning to either protect or capture

 - Critical to the success of specific digitization projects, several of the Zeutschel scanner models have been designed to consistently meet FADGI 3- and 4-star ratings